Online Undergraduate-Level Course

 - A portable field recorder (e.g. Zoom H4N Pro), OR

 - A microphone connected to a laptop, either as an XLR mic connected via an audio interface (e.g. Focusrite Scarlett 2i2), or a USB mic.
-Suitable mics include shotgun, condenser (e.g. Audio-Technica AT2020), or dynamic mics (e.g. Shure SM57/58).
+Suitable mics include shotgun, condenser (e.g. Audio-Technica AT2020), or dynamic mics (e.g. Shure SM57/58), OR

 - At least 400GB available storage space.